Oil prices increase on world markets

 Oil prices have risen on the world markets.

+The price of a barrel of Azeri Light crude oil remained at $66.37 on Christmas Day.

-On London ICE (Intercontinental Exchange Futures) cost of the Brent crude oil increased $0.35 to stand at $65.25.
-The price of the US Light crude oil at the NYMEX (New York Mercantile Exchange) rose $0.11 to trade at $58.47.
+On London ICE (InterContinental Exchange) cost of the Brent crude oil rose $0.01 to stand at $65.26 while the price of US light crude oil at the NYMEX (New York Mercantile Exchange) increased $0.06 to trade at $58.53 on the world markets.

 © Content from this site must be hyperlinked when used.